Researchers use AI and audio to predict where objects will land

 The researchers first created the sound-action-vision data set by building a robot — Til-Bot — to tilt objects, including screwdrivers, scissors, tennis balls, cubes, and clamps, on a tray in random directions.
 The objects hit the thin walls of the plaster tray and produced sounds, which were added to the corpus one by one.

-Four microphones mounted to the 30 x 30-centimeter tray (one on each side) recorded audio while an overhead camera captured RGB and depth information.
+Four microphones mounted to the 30×30-centimeter tray (one on each side) recorded audio while an overhead camera captured RGB and depth information.
 Tilt-Bot moved each object around for an hour, and every time the object made contact with the tray, the robot created a log containing the sound, RGB and depth data, and tracking location of the object as it collided with the walls.

 With the audio recordings from the collisions, the team used a method that enabled them to treat the recordings as images.
 This allowed the models to capture temporal correlations from single audio channels (i.e., recordings by one microphone) as well as correlations among multiple audio channels (recordings from several microphones).